zhuiguang49/notebook/docs/CS/CS61B/Chapter3 OOP in Java.md

 - Define a type for the general list hypernym
 - Specify tat SLList and AList are hyponyms of that type

+There are two kinds of hierarchies like this, Interface inheritance and Implementation inheritance.

+### Interface inheritance

+Interface Inheritance refers to a relationship in which a subclass inherits all the methods/behaviors of the superclass.
+The interface includes all the method signatures, but not implementations.
+It's up to the subclass to actually provide those implementations.

 The new class List61B is what Java calls an **interface**.
 It is essentially a contract that specifies what a list must be able to do, but it doesn't provide any implementation for those behaviors.
 Here is our List61B interface.
 At this point, we have satisfied the first step in establishing the relationship hierarchy: creating a hypernym.

 ```java